assetfuture/DataActuals/README.md

 - Specify the **Primary Key** associated with the relevant account for lineage tracking.

 - Ensure that **field names (column headers)** in the CSV align exactly with expected schema definitions.
-  - Example: `DATA_SHEET` should match the expected worksheet/tab name in the data model.
+  - Example: `DATA_SHEET` should match the expected worksheet/tab name in the data file.

 ---

 ## 3. SQL Data Load and Transformation

-- After Python processing, confirm that data has been successfully sync to the **dbo.DataActuals**.
+- After Python processing, confirm that data has been successfully load to the **dbo.DataActuals**.

 - For **replacement records**:
   - Perform **data deactivation** for old records.